Skip to main content

 The Phillips + Moore anabolic resistance work

 Stuart Phillips at McMaster and Daniel Moore at Toronto have built the foundational literature on age-related changes in skeletal muscle protein synthesis.
-Moore et al.'s 2015 paper in the Journals of Gerontology (DOI 10.1093/gerona/glu103) established the term "anabolic resistance" — the observation that older adults show a blunted muscle protein synthesis response to a given dose of dietary protein compared to younger adults.
+Moore and colleagues' 2015 paper in the Journals of Gerontology established the term "anabolic resistance" — the observation that older adults show a blunted muscle protein synthesis response to a given dose of dietary protein compared to younger adults Moore 2015.

 The headline finding from Moore's work: at a protein dose of 20 grams of high-quality protein, younger adults (mean age 22) showed a robust increase in muscle protein synthesis.
 Older adults (mean age 71) at the same 20-gram dose showed a substantially blunted response.
 To produce the same synthesis rate as a 20-gram dose in younger adults, the older adults required approximately 40 grams of protein at a single feeding.
 The age-related threshold doubled.

 The implications for adults aged 40 to 65 sit somewhere between these poles.
 Anabolic resistance is not a step change at age 65 — it is a gradient that begins to manifest in the fifth decade.
-The Phillips group's subsequent work (Wall et al. 2015, Churchward-Venne et al. 2014) found measurable blunting of the protein synthesis response in adults in their forties, with the effect growing more pronounced through the fifties and sixties.
+Related work from the same research groups has found measurable blunting of the protein synthesis response in adults in their forties, with the effect growing more pronounced through the fifties and sixties.

 Why the 30g threshold rises with age

-The 20-gram per-meal protein guideline that dominated sports nutrition advice in the 2010s came from the Moore et al. 2009 work in young adults.
+The 20-gram per-meal protein guideline that dominated sports nutrition advice in the 2010s came from the Moore et al. 2009 work in young adults Moore 2009.
 The dose-response curve plateaued at roughly 20 grams of whey protein, beyond which additional protein at the same meal produced only marginal additional synthesis.

 For adults over 40, the plateau shifts right.
-The Symons et al. 2009 work and subsequent Mamerow et al. 2014 trial showed that 30 to 40 grams per meal was the threshold for maximal synthesis in middle-aged and older adults.
+The Symons et al. 2009 work Symons 2009 and the subsequent Mamerow et al. 2014 trial Mamerow 2014 showed that 30 to 40 grams per meal was the threshold for maximal synthesis in middle-aged and older adults.
 The mechanism appears to involve reduced sensitivity of the mTORC1 signalling pathway and reduced amino acid transporter density in aging muscle.

 Practically: a 50-year-old eating three meals of 20 grams of protein each (60 grams daily) is leaving meaningful muscle protein synthesis on the table compared to the same person eating three meals of 35 to 40 grams (105 to 120 grams daily).
 The total daily intake matters, but the distribution matters more in middle age than it did at 25.